-Forty-five revisions at the foramen magnum were performed (Figs. 16.2 and 16.3), of which ten were combined with a posterior craniocervical fusion (Fig. 16.1), where one revision included transoral resection of the odontoid and posterior decompression and fusion in a second operation.
-In four instances, the revision was restricted to craniocervical fusion only as no CSF flow obstruction was detectable on preoperative imaging and intraoperatively using ultrasound (Table 16.2).
+Fifty-three revisions at the foramen magnum were performed in 51 patients (Figs. 44.2 and 44.3), of which 13 were combined with posterior craniocervical fusion (Fig. 44.1), where one revision included transoral resection of the odontoid and posterior decompression and fusion in a second operation.
+In four instances, the revision was restricted to craniocervical fusion only, as no CSF flow obstruction was detectable on preoperative imaging and intraoperatively using ultrasound (Table 44.2).
+The occiput was fused to C2 or subxial levels in patients with assimilation of the atlas only.

-Severe arachnoid scarring was the commonest feature in patients demonstrating a CSF flow obstruction [18-22] and detected in 31 instances (94 %) in the form of adhesions either between dural graft and cerebellum and spinal cord in 29 operations (88 %) or obstruction of the foramen of Magendie in 20 revisions (61 %) (Table 16.3).
-Whereas the adherence of the dura graft to underlying nervous tissue was due to either pseudomeningocele formation pushing the dura graft anteriorly [7], the suture material, autologous graft material, or insufficient arachnoid dissection at the first operation, the most severe arachnoid scarring at the foramen of Magendie was encountered after obex plugging, resection of tonsils (Fig. 16.2), or in patients with a history of meningitis [14, 18, 23].
+Severe arachnoid scarring was the commonest feature in patients demonstrating a CSF flow obstruction [20-24] and detected in 36 instances (73%) in the form of adhesions either between the dura graft and cerebellum or spinal cord, with obstruction of the foramen of Magendie in 33 of these (Table 44.3).
+Whereas the adherence of the dura graft to the underlying nervous tissue was due to either pseudomeningocele formation pushing the dura graft anteriorly, [8] the suture material, autologeous graft material, or insufficient arachnoid dissection at the first operation, the most severe arachnoid scarring at the foramen of Magendie was encountered after obex plugging, resection of tonsils (Fig. 44.2), or in patients with a history of meningitis [16, 20, 25].

-The major problem of preoperative evaluation was the severity of arachnoiditis.
-The more extensive and dense the arachnoid pathology, the less the probability that a revision may produce a lasting benefit and the higher the risk of surgery.
+The major problem of preoperative evaluation was to determine the severity of arachnoiditis.
+The more extensive and dense the arachnoid pathology is, the less the probability that a revision may produce a lasting benefit and the higher the risk of surgery.
 Unless there was a history of meningitis or a clear description of severe arachnoid changes in the operation notes, it was almost impossible to foresee exactly what would be discovered after opening of the dura.
 Thus, it is difficult to judge the prognosis for a patient before revision surgery.
 This needs to be discussed with the patient.
 Reexploration of the foramen magnum is to some degree a diagnostic procedure in order to find out why the first operation did not provide the desired result.
-Depending on the intraoperative findings, a surgical strategy had to be adopted which improved CSF flow but minimized the risk of postoperative arachnoid scarring, which may again lead to CSF flow obstruction and prevent a long-term benefit.
-Limiting the arachnoid dissection to the midline with sharp transection of arachnoid adhesions obstructing the foramen of Magendie and the posterior spinal subarachnoid space was all that was required.
-Blunt dissection or preparation of arachnoid adhesions laterally carries the risk of damage to small perforating arteries and caudal-cranial nerves and should be avoided.
-Finally, a spacious dura graft using alloplastic material provided reasonable protection against postoperative arachnoid scarring which may otherwise cause another clinical recurrence.
+Depending on the intraoperative findings, a surgical strategy has to be adopted to improve CSF flow but to minimize the risk of postoperative arachnoid scarring, which may again lead to CSF flow obstruction and prevent a long-term benefit.
+Limiting the arachnoid dissection to the midline with sharp transection of arachnoid adhesions obstructing the foramen of Magendie and the posterior spinal subarachnoid space is all that is required.
+Blunt dissection or preparation of arachnoid adhesions laterally carries the risk of damage to small perforating arteries and caudal cranial nerves and should be avoided.
+Finally, a spacious dura graft using alloplastic material provides reasonable protection against postoperative arachnoid scarring, which may lead to neurological deterioration once again.

-Complications were encountered in 22.2 % of foramen magnum revisions with CSF fistulas being the most common after four operations (8.9 %).
-Surgical morbidity was observed after four revisions (8.9 %) and encountered exclusively among patients who had undergone their first decompression at other institutions.
-Compared to patients undergoing a first foramen magnum decompression, the overall complication rate for foramen magnum revisions was similar [24], even though the rate of CSF leaks was higher.
+Complications were encountered in 26% of foramen magnum revisions with CSF fistulas, hemorrhages, and hydrocephalus occurring after two revisions each.
+Surgical morbidity was observed after four revisions (7.5%) and encountered exclusively among patients who had undergone their first decompression at other institutions.
+Compared to patients undergoing the first foramen magnum decompression, the overall complication rate for foramen magnum revisions was slightly higher [26, 27], while permanent surgical morbidity was significantly lower (0.9%) after first decompressions [26].